Aaron8222/data-science-S2023/challenges/c11-psaap-assignment.md

 **Observations**:

 - (Use this space to document which predictors seem useful.)
+It seems the channel dimension parameters (x, L, W) are useful predictors of T_norm.
+The initial state of the system such as bulk velocity, inlet temp, and radiation intensity (U_0, T_f, I_0) seem to be useful predictors as well.
+Finally, the properties of the fluid, such as the density, viscosity, heat capacity, particle diameter (rho_f, mu_f, C_fp, d_p) also seem to be important in predicting T_norm

 - *Note*: You don’t just have to fiddle with `formula`!
 Remember that you have a whole toolkit of *EDA* tools The useful predictors that seem to be useful are either related to the dimensions of of the